uniphil/jetstream/README.md

 The provided client library uses compression by default, using an embedded copy of the Dictionary from the `models` package.

+To request a compressed stream, pass the `Socket-Encoding: zstd` header through when initiating the websocket.

 ### Examples

 A simple example that hits the public instance looks like: